 Presuming you hold valid Pre-settled/Settled status, you will not be required to take any further action to regulate your immigration permission to be in the UK, though be aware that we will require evidence of your status at enrolment.

-Full information on your rights as a Pre-Settled/Settled student can be found on the UKCISA .
+Full information on your rights as a Pre-Settled/Settled student can be found on .
 It is extremely important that you are familiar with the rules governing Pre-Settled and Settled Status so as not to forfeit your rights to live and study in the UK.

 Applying for a Student Visa